Sanfee18/triton-server/fastapi-triton/README.md

-You may want use a [client library](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/client/README.html) to perform the requests to the Triton Inference Server.

 # FastAPI Frontend for Triton Inference Server

 This guide will walk you through the process of launching a FastAPI application inside a Docker container on your EC2 instance.
 This FastAPI app will interact with the Triton Inference Server for running inference on the `sdxl_scribble_controlnet` model.